Choosing where to stay in Paris can be difficult but we're here to help.

 Things to do in Montparnasse – 14th Arrondissement

-Catacombs of Paris - The underground labyrinth of bones is one of the most fascinating tours in Paris.
+Catacombs – The underground labyrinth of bones is one of the most fascinating tours in Paris.

-Le Bar Américain on the 56th floor - Have a drink in style after taking in the views of Paris
+Le Bar Américain on the 56th floor – Have a drink in style after taking in the views.

-Paris Observatory - Dating all the way back to 1667!
-It's under renovation right now, but who knows, by the time you visit Paris, it might be open again.
+Paris Observatory – Dating all the way back to 1667!
+It's under renovation right now, but who knows, by the time you visit, it might be open again.